shijie96/STA6257_Bayesian_Linear_Regression/README.md

 # Project: Analysis on Life Expectancy using Bayesian Linear Regression
 ## Instructions
 This project applies Bayesian Linear Regression to analyze factors affecting life expectancy across different regions.
 The goal is to build a probabilistic model that quantifies uncertainty while estimating the impact of key predictors such as GDP, healthcare expenditure, literacy rate, and lifestyle factors on life expectancy.This analysis provides a robust probabilistic approach to understanding life expectancy variations, making it more interpretable than traditional regression models.
-These experiences required proficiency in descriptive analysis, data visualization, bivariate correlation, standardization, and advanced model applications.
+It required proficiency in descriptive analysis, data visualization, bivariate correlation, standardization, and advanced model applications.

 ## Key Components: